SmeetMehta/SmeetMehta/README.md

 --------------------------------------------------------------------

 - 🌱 I’m currently learning Flutter and Firebase.

 - 🤔 I’m looking for help with Flutter and Firebase.

-- 📫 How to reach me: Click on any Social Media Icon given in Connect to me section.
+- 📫 How to reach me:
+    - Click on any Social Media Icon given in Connect with me section.
+    - Write a mail to me on smeetmehta14@gmail.com

 - ⚡ Fun fact: Apart from my technical skills I believe I am good at teamwork and team managment!

+- 👯 Current Sponsorship Head at CSE Association SRM.

 --------------------------------------------------------------------

 <details close>